About the program

 - Are enrolled in any single or combined degree program in which they have been able to study a significant amount of Mathematics or Statistics

-- Have completed at least one and have completed or be enrolled in at least three genuine level 2 or 3 Mathematics and Statistics subjects (see below for list), as of the due date for applications
+- Have completed at least two and have completed or be enrolled in at least three genuine level 2 or 3 Mathematics and Statistics subjects (see below for list) as of the due date for applications

 - Have not completed one of the School’s Vacation Scholarships before (AMSI Vacation Scholarships are not counted here)

-- Can commit to four weeks of full time engagement with the project
+- Can commit to four weeks of full-time engagement with the project in person at the University of Melbourne

 -

-A genuine level 2 or 3 Mathematics and Statistics subject is any subject in the following list (or equivalent at your institution):
+A genuine Mathematics and Statistics subject is any subject listed below at the University of Melbourne (or equivalent at your institution):

 - MAST10009 Accelerated Mathematics 2